akobr/mono.me/docs/42for.net/articles/automation-testing.md

 # Automation testing

-Why automation testing is important and how to use it as a tool to simplify the development process.
+Why automation testing is essential and how to use it to simplify the development process.

 **TBD**